runbook, incidents, documentation

 Adopt run books

 A Run Book / Operations Manual for known maintenance scenarios.
 These should act as a technical support knowledge base.
+Run books, often underutilized, serve as a beacon of clarity and order in this chaotic landscape.
+They are comprehensive, step-by-step guides that detail the processes and actions necessary for handling routine operational tasks and resolving incidents.

-ℹ Any known manual tasks or issue remedies should be documented as a run book and including any scripts used to automate technical workflows or investigations of production issues.
+ℹ Any known manual tasks or issue remedies should be documented as a run book including any scripts used to automate technical workflows or investigations of production issues.

-⚠️ Please do keep these run books up to date.
+⚠️ Please keep these run books up to date.
 If you run through one and notice something different or require additional steps please do account for this.
 If you solve a new technical issue do document this as a run book.
 This avoids solving the same problems over and over.

 Template